8 Seconds: Korea’s Answer to Zara — Will It Go Global?

 Will Spao’s renewed push in China finally yield results?
 And can the brand replicate its Malaysian success in other regions?
 Only time will tell, but one thing is certain—Spao’s story is a masterclass in perseverance, innovation, and the complexities of global retail.

 What do you think of Spao’s approach?
-Could their Korean-inspired strategy in China turn the tide, or will greater localisation be the key to unlocking the market’s potential?
+Could their Korean-inspired strategy in China turn the tide, or will greater localization be the key to unlocking the market’s potential?
 Let us know your thoughts!